United States of America

 - Travel Health

 - Useful Contacts

 - Washington DC

 Washington DC Climate & Weather

 Washington DC Climate and Weather

 The climate in the district tends to be moderate, and the nation's capital experiences the four seasons (spring, summer, autumn, winter).
 Summers are usually hot and humid, while winters are chilly and damp.
-The hottest times of year are usually July and August, with temperatures ranging from about 86°F to 93°F (30°C to 32°C) and thunderstorms are common due to the combined heat and humidity.
-Winters can be very cold, often with snowstorms, and temperatures in December to February range from about 39°F to 21°F (4°C to -6°C).
-Spring and autumn are the mildest times of year, with temperatures in April and October averaging 68°F (20°C) and spring is usually the best time to travel to Washington DC, when temperatures are mild and humidity is low and the cherry blossoms are in bloom.
+The hottest months of the year are usually July and August, with average high temperatures of about 86°F to 93°F (30°C to 32°C).
+Thunderstorms are common in the summer due to the combined heat and humidity.
+Winters can be very cold, often with snowstorms, and temperatures in December to February average between 39°F and 21°F (4°C and -6°C).
+Spring and autumn are the mildest times of year, with temperatures in April and October averaging 68°F (20°C).
+Spring is usually the best time to travel to Washington DC, when temperatures are mild and humidity is low and the cherry blossoms are in bloom.

 Become our Washington DC Travel Expert

 We are looking for contributors for our Washington DC travel guide.
 If you are a local, a regular traveller to Washington DC or a travel professional with time to contribute and answer occasional forum questions, please contact us.